-Over time, HIV-positive people may experience symptoms from the infection and side effects from their anti-HIV drugs.
+Over time, people living with HIV may experience symptoms from the HIV infection or side effects from their anti-HIV drugs.
 Sometimes it is not clear whether the virus or the medications are causing the problems.